camptocamp/puppet-tdd-book/en/types_providers/README.md

 ### WRITE THE UNIT TESTS FOR THE SELF.INSTANCES METHOD

 Now that everything is set up, let’s write the next unit test.
-We want to make sure that the self.instances method returns the right resources:
+We want to make sure that the `self.instances` method returns the right resources:

 We’ll test with no database:

-1
-2
-3
-4
-5
-6
-7
-8
-9
-10
-11
+`ruby
         context 'without databases' do
           before :each do
             described_class.expects(:slapcat).with(